 For my projects I used one of the excellent DMC booklets by Thérèse de Dillmont again, entitled Colbert Embroideries.
 You can download it for free from the Internet Archive.
 I have to admit that the designs presented there are not precisely to my taste.
 A bit fuddy-duddy, but the heck with it!
 I want to learn Colbert embroidery, and since there aren't any other designs available (and there aren't, Colbert embroidery seems to have passed into oblivion), I will use these.
 Maybe some other colours - and certainly any table cloths or pillowcases, thank you very much.

-With a ruler and a pencil I drew 18 little squares, each 5 x 5 cm (2 x 2") large, in three rows on the (neatened, of course) fabric.
+Using a ruler and a pencil, I drew 18 little squares, each 5 x 5 cm (2 x 2") large, in three rows on the (neatened, of course) fabric.
 And then I gave free rein to my colour fancy ...
 The subtitles below the photos relate to the stitch(es) used for the outline(s) in the particular square.

 #5 Hungarian Braided Chain Stitch

 #3 Cable Braid Stitch